GSI-Fing-Udelar/tectonic/README.md

 * A scenario description file in YAML syntax (required).
 * Ansible playbooks for *base image* installation and *after-clone* configurations, and optional files in the `ansible` directory.
-* Elastic and kibana policies and resources, in the `elastic` directory, if using elastic for evaluation.
+* Elastic and Kibana policies and resources, in the `elastic` directory, if using elastic for evaluation.
 * SSH public keys for admin access to the machines in the `ssh` directory.